neurologic/Comparative-Animal-Behavior/levels-of-analysis/hormonal.md

 <img src="/images/hormone-mechanism-genome.png" alt="fishy" class="bg-primary mb-1" width="700px">

 Cartoon of a common hormone mechanism of action.
-The hormone binds directly with its receptor inside the cell.
+Hormone molecules bind to specific receptors *inside* the cell.
 In this case, the hormone and its receptor form a transcription factor that alters gene expression directly.
 Image from [cK-12](https://flexbooks.ck12.org/cbook/ck-12-biology-flexbook-2.0/section/13.21/primary/lesson/hormones-bio/).
 :::

 The following questions should prime you to think about hormone mechanims of action on behavior and check your current understanding of the concept.